exedesign/Hunyuan-3D-v3/README.md

 python batch_hunyuan3d.py
 ```

-Models will be saved to `output_models/` folder.

-### Method 2: ComfyUI Workflow
+### Method 2: Manual Workflow

 Use `examples/batch_image_to_3d_workflow.json`:
 1. Load workflow in ComfyUI
-2. Use "Load Images" node (or similar batch loader)
-3. Queue prompt multiple times
-4. Check `models/3d_models/` for outputs
+2. Select image and Queue Prompt
+3. Repeat for each image

 ## Troubleshooting